There are four steps to get the compensation from Uttar Pradesh Power Corporation Limited in the cases of burning of crops due to short circuit.

-Grievance portal and its management is in dilapidated state, causing harm to Dayanand Singh.
+The grievance portal and its management are currently in a dilapidated state, which is causing significant harm to Dayanand Singh.

 The grievances filed by Dayanand Singh against the administrative machinery in Mirzapur, Uttar Pradesh, reveal a significant problem.
 They highlight bureaucratic incompetence and misdirection.
 This case shows that a complaint about one department—the revenue administration—was illogically forwarded to a completely different one.
 It was sent to the electricity department.
 This led to a dead end and immense frustration for the applicant.